-On January 1, 2003, we adopted Statement of Financial Accounting Standards ("SFAS") No. 146, Accounting for Costs Associated with Exit or Disposal Activities.
+On January 1, 2003, we adopted SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities.
 SFAS No. 146 addresses the accounting and reporting of expenses related to restructurings initiated after 2002, and applies to costs associated with an exit activity (including a restructuring) or with a disposal of long-lived assets.
 Those activities can include eliminating or reducing product lines, terminating employees and contracts, and relocating plant facilities or personnel.
 SFAS No. 146 changes some of the criteria for recognizing a liability for these activities.
 The adoption of SFAS No. 146 did not have an effect on our results of operations, financial condition or long-term liquidity.